Staff

 Executive Director

 Brenda Thomson, Executive Director, is an experienced leader/business manager with expertise in governance, human resources, public speaking, community relations, and cultural competency.
 She manages the daily operations of the council, development, and advocacy.
 Prior to joining Arizona Humanities, Brenda served as the Director of The Center for Law Leadership and Management at the Sandra Day O’Connor College of Law at ASU, and Executive Director of the Maricopa County Bar Association.
-She currently serves on the boards of the Federation of State Humanities Councils (Secretary), Phoenix Historic Preservation Commission, Phoenix Burton Barr Library Advisory Board, Carver Museum and Cultural Center (President), and Arizona Women’s Hall of Fame.
+She currently serves on the boards of the Phoenix Historic Preservation Commission, Phoenix Burton Barr Library Advisory Board, Carver Museum, and Cultural Center (President), and Arizona Women’s Hall of Fame.
 B.A. in English, Yale University.
 J.D., Yale Law School.

 Contact Brenda Thomson at